 1. Rizal Park

 The park is divided into three sections, with the middle section considered as the park proper, and home to an artificial lagoon equipped with a dancing fountain.
-The lower side of the park incorporates the Manila Ocean Park (more of that later).
+The lower side of the park incorporates the Manila Ocean Park.

-3. Intramuros (One of The Top Places to Visit in Manila)
+3. Intramuros (one of the best places to visit in Manila)

 Parts of the original wall structures are still visible, although the city itself was punished considerably in WW2.
 It is estimated that only 5% of the original buildings survived, and just about 40% of the wall was left intact.